* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Ensure the plastic wrap/foil is airtight to keep the tortilla from drying out.

-It is important that you allow the burritos to reach room temperature before storing them, as any heat will create condensation, which can leave you with a mushy tortilla.
+It’s also important that you allow the burritos to reach room temperature before storing them, as any heat will create condensation, which can leave you with a mushy tortilla.

 If you’re prepping the burritos in advance, allow any filling to cool to room temperature before wrapping the burrito.
+This will prevent steam from the filling dampening the wrap.

 Can you freeze burritos?